-Getting a business credit card, using it for regular business expenses, and paying back the balance in full every month is a good first step towards building up a history of prompt payments.
-As an added bonus, you can earn cash back and rewards points by using a business credit card.
-If you have a good personal credit score (check here for free) then you may qualify for a business credit card like those offered by Chase.
-Chase provide excellent cash back offers and travel rewards.
-You can see exact rates, terms and detail here.
-Apply online in minutes at Chase.
+As a bonus, you can earn cash back and rewards points by using a business credit card.
+If you have a good personal credit score, then you may qualify for a business credit card like those offered by Chase.
+Chase provides excellent rewards, and you can compare these cards through the FitSmallBusiness Credit Card Marketplace.

-3. Choose Your Supplier and Lenders With an Eye to Your Business Credit
+3. Choose Your Supplier & Lenders With an Eye to Your Business Credit

 This seems like a no-brainer, but to get your business credit as high as it can be, you have to pay every one of your suppliers and lenders on time.
-The bulk of your business credit rating depends on how timely you pay parties that you do business with.
+The bulk of your business credit score depends on how timely you pay back your debt obligations.

 If you’ve paid on time, that’s great, but if you pay early, that is even better.
-Vendors can leave comments on your business credit report, such as “Prompt, pays early, pays slow, account sent to collections etc.” While it’s nice to see “prompt,” I don’t know any creditors who wouldn’t love to see “pays early”!
+If you can average 30 days early, you can receive the highest business credit score.
+Vendors can leave comments on your business credit report, such as “Prompt, pays early, pays slow, account sent to collections, and so on.”

 5. Don’t Use Too Much Credit

 The less credit you use out of the credit you have, the better it reflects on your score.
-This is called your “credit utilization ratio.”
-For example, if you have a $100,000 business line of credit but only use a quarter of that, your credit utilization ratio is low.
-That shows creditors that your business is doing well enough financially that you don’t have to max out your credit line.
+This is called your credit utilization ratio, which measures how much of your total available credit you’re using.
+For example, if you have a $100,000 business line of credit but only use $25,000, your credit utilization is low.

-When it comes to consumer credit, there’s a fixed process for disputing errors.
-Not so with business credit, where each bureau has its own procedures.
+Each business credit reporting agency has its own procedures for errors on a business credit report.
 You can submit disputes electronically to D&B and Experian.
 To disputes items on an Equifax report, log into your account and contact customer service.
-Fixing an error on your business credit report, assuming that you have documentation to support your claim, usually takes about 1 month.
+With the right documentation, fixing an error on your business credit report usually takes about one month.